gofiber/docs/api/ctx.md

 ## QueryParser

 This method is similar to [BodyParser](ctx.md#bodyparser), but for query parameters.
-It is important to use the alias tag "query", so that the schema parser can use different names.
+It is important to use the struct tag "query".
+For example, if you want to parse a query parameter with a field called Pass, you would use a struct field of `query:"pass"`.

 {% code title="Signature" %}
 ```go